-- Persistent delays in service levels which have not been addressed despite multiple formal requests from the Executive Board. - Failure to participate in the annual audit required for maintaining ISO accreditation - Losing ISO 14064-3:2019 and 14065:2020 accreditation - Suspended by UKAS
+- Persistent delays in service levels which have not been addressed despite multiple formal requests from the Executive Board. - Failure to participate in the annual audit required for maintaining ISO accreditation. - Losing ISO 14064-3:2019 and 14065:2020 accreditation. - Suspension by UKAS.

 The duration of the suspension will be decided based on the reason for the suspension and will be communicated in writing to the VVB.
 Details of the suspension will then be published on the IUCN UK PP website for transparency.
 During any suspension, the VVB will be unable to validate or verify any Peatland Code projects.
-Should the VVB disagree with the suspension they can appeal the decision via the appeals process detailed here.
+Should the VVB disagree with the suspension, they can appeal the decision via the Grievance and Appeals Procedure detailed here.